 (3) Where a proceeding is transferred or removed to a court (in this subsection referred to as the transferee court) from another court (in this subsection referred to as the transferor court), the transferee court shall deal with the proceeding as if, subject to any order of the transferee court, the steps that had been taken for the purposes of the proceeding in the transferor court (including the making of an order), or similar steps, had been taken in the transferee court.

-[Section 11 amended by No. 32 of 2001 s.
+[Section 11 amended: No. 32 of 2001 s.
 28.]

 12. Orders as to costs